 Children learn good listening skills.
 They regularly listen to stories and join in with rhymes and songs.
 Children are encouraged to concentrate and sit together.
 They are given opportunities to speak in a variety of contexts.
 They learn to talk to peers and adults both individually and in larger groups.
 They learn to ask questions and to give explanations and retell stories.
-Children are constantly learning new words and expressions which enable them to become increasingly confident at communicating effectively.
+Children are constantly learning new words and expressions which enable them to become increasingly confident at communication.
 Children with English as an additional language are supported through a range of resources and small group activities.
-We celebrate the wide range of languages represented at Queen Edith.

-- Numbers Through a wide variety of activities and resources children begin to use number names accurately in their play.
-They learn to recite number names in order and understand that numbers represent how many objects are in a set.
+Through a wide variety of activities and resources children begin to use number names accurately in their play.
+They learn to recite number names in order and that numbers represent an amount.
 Children begin to recognise numerals and match them to the correct number of objects.
 Adults show how to use mathematical language by asking questions such as ‘How many more do we need?’
-Children have access to maths areas where there are a variety of exciting mathematical resources.
+Children have access to maths areas where there are a variety of interesting mathematical resources.
 Mathematical activities can also include games stories and songs.
 In Reception, children have daily maths sessions based around White Rose Maths.
 Opportunities to work towards their own next steps and planned into the classroom environment.
 Children’s interest in shape, space and size is stimulated by varied resources and activities.
-Children are encouraged to focus on a number of the week with ‘say it build it, draw it, write it’.
+Children are encouraged to make links in their learning through the number of the week.

 Understanding the World

-- People and communities Children are encouraged to talk about significant events in their own life.
+Children are encouraged to talk about significant events in their own life.
 Parents and carers are invited in to share special celebrations with us.
 We learn about different occupations and ways of life and celebrate our similarities and differences.
 They are given opportunities to think about the past and explore the world around them.
 Children are encouraged to explore our natural world.
 They learn to talk about what they have seen.
 From digging in the garden for worms, planting bulbs and vegetables or taking part in the Big Schools Birdwatch.

 Expressive Arts and Design

-- Being imaginative- Children sing familiar songs and learn new songs, rhymes and poems.
-Nursery children regularly take part in dancing and ring games in the garden or our school hall.
+Children sing familiar songs and learn new songs, rhymes and poems.
+Nursery children regularly take part in dancing and ring games in the garden.
 All children learn about a variety of experiences through role play.
-They enjoy using their imaginations by taking on a range of roles in their play.
+They enjoy using their imaginations, imitating adults and dressing up in a range of roles.

-For more information please click on the link to view our Early Years Policy on our Policies page.
+For more information please look at the Early Years Policy.

 How you can help at home:

-Research shows that children learn most effectively when parents/carers and school work in partnership.
+Research shows that children learn most effectively when parents support them at home.